-A great choice, but not practical for everyone.
+Swimming is a great choice too, but not practical for everyone.
 For instance, when I swim laps it is really controlled drowning.
 Now this is good from a cardio exercise perspective because, although I don’t move fast or efficiently, I have to exert everything I have just to stay above water long enough to keep air in my lungs.
 On the other hand there are those like my wife that exert little effort and glide through the water like a dolphin.
 She has the technique down pat.
 For her, just swimming laps isn’t enough to get a really intense cardio workout because she is just too good at it.
 For it to be worth it for her, she would have to consciously swim at her highest level.

-These can be good, but not usually a great choice.
+Aerobics can be good, but not usually a great choice.
 Programs like p90x and Tae-Bo can be pretty intense, but oftentimes they are too focused on “having fun” or combining light strength training with light cardio.
 If you are going to do aerobics for your cardio workout, then you should be panting like it’s going out of style the whole time, and if you aren’t swimming in sweat by the time it’s over, you need a new instructor.
 Many a fat lady has done aerobics regularly and still managed to be a fat lady.

 Being a healthy person requires cardio exercise, there’s just no way around it.
 However, being intense and pushing yourself is essential to getting the best results.
 You can time yourself and try to get faster, change your exercise routine every few months, or reward yourself for hitting a certain goal in speed or distance; whatever you need to be sure that you don’t fall into a rut.
 Exercise is an essential part of being healthy, but doing the same thing the same way every time will only get you so far.